n0ahdasilva/noahdasilva.com/README.md

 git pull
 ```

-Note: If there are local overwrite issues, try to reset the branch instead.
+Note: If there are local overwrite issues, you can reset the branch.
 This will erase anything tracked by Git and will not touch untracked local files.

 ```bash
 git fetch --all